Survivor (American TV series): Format and rules

 The first American season of Survivor followed the same general format as the Swedish series.
 Sixteen or more players, split between two or more "tribes", are taken to a remote isolated location (usually in a tropical climate) and are forced to live off the land with meager supplies for 39 days (42 in The Australian Outback, 26 in post-COVID seasons).
-(Note: It also includes "Day Zero" in Survivor: Blood vs. Water and Survivor: San Juan del Sur, which pairs of family members or friends spent their a night on the beach together before the game began.)
+(Note: It also includes "Day Zero" in Survivor: Blood vs. Water and Survivor: San Juan del Sur, which pairs of family members or friends spent a night on the beach together before forming into tribes.)
 Frequent physical and mental challenges are used to pit the teams against each other for rewards, such as food or luxuries, or for "immunity", forcing the other tribe to attend "Tribal Council", where they must vote off one of their tribemates.